 • Write their own names.

-Kindergartners who can’t read or write yet, can…
+Kindergartners who can’t write yet, can listen, speak, and draw!

 When answering, your child should learn to use frequently occurring nouns and verbs and correctly use the most common “connection words” or prepositions — such as to, from, in, out, on, off, for, of, by, and with — to express their thoughts.
 They should also learn to answer questions using simple, complete sentences.
 Kindergartners also need to understand and use question words, including who, what, where, when, why, and how, when they speak or dictate writing so they’re familiar with these words when they begin writing on their own.